slobentanzer/causality_perspective_2023/manuscript.md

 The debate between adopting scaling strategies versus the injection of biases from PK highlights a fundamental tension in modern biomedical research.
 The "Bitter Lesson" suggests a preference for general-purpose learning algorithms that scale with computational resources, implicitly learning biases from data.
 Conversely, explicitly injecting biases from PK can lead to more specialised and efficient models that can generalise using relatively little training data, but may not scale.
-Hybrid models currently represent a promising middle ground, combining the scalability of generalist models with the efficiency and specificity provided by tailored biases.
+Hybrid models represent a promising middle ground, combining the scalability of generalist models with the efficiency and specificity provided by tailored biases.
 Researchers often rely on intuition to determine which biases to inject, understanding that while no single model may universally excel (reflecting the "No Free Lunch" theorem), the blend of generalisation through scaling and specialisation through bias injection might provide a robust framework for tackling complex biomedical challenges.
-In addition, complex models often pose computational challenges; many models are limited to network sizes of <10 nodes, and feedback loops are often excluded.
+In addition, complex models often pose computational challenges; many models are limited to network sizes unfeasibly small for biological inference, and feedback loops are often excluded.

 ### Theoretical foundations: interventions and inductive biases